michael-haerle/OLS_Regression_Challenge/README.md

 [[Back to top](#top)]

 ### Project Outline:
-- Create README.md with data dictionary, project and business goals, come up with questions to lead the exploration and the steps to reproduce.
+- Create README.md with data dictionary, project goals, come up with questions to lead the exploration and the steps to reproduce.
 - Acquire data from the Codeup Database and create a function to automate this process.
 Save the function in an wrangle.py file to import into the Final Report Notebook.
 - Clean and prepare data for exploration.
 Create a function to automate the process, store the function in the wrangle.py module, and prepare data in Final Report Notebook by importing and using the funtion.
-- Produce at least 4 clean and easy to understand visuals.
+- Produce at least 6 clean and easy to understand visuals.
 - Clearly define hypotheses, set an alpha, run the statistical tests needed, reject or fail to reject the Null Hypothesis, and document findings and takeaways.
 - Scale the data for modeling.
 - Establish a baseline accuracy.
-- Train three different classification models.
+- Train three different regression models.
 - Evaluate models on train and validate datasets.
 - Choose the model with that performs the best and evaluate that single model on the test dataset.
 - Document conclusions, takeaways, and next steps in the Final Report Notebook.

 ### Project goals:
-- My goal is to find and use key drivers of property value for single family properties sold in 2017 to predict property value with the least amount of error.
+- My goal is to find key features of cancer mortality rate and use them to predict it with the least amount of error.

 ### Target variable:
-- The target variable for this project is tax value.
+- The target variable for this project is deathrate.

 ### Initial questions:
 - Where are the correlations in the data?
+- Is there a relationship between Deathrate and Incidence Rate?
+- Is Deathrate and Binned Income related?
-- Is there a relationship between Decade Built and Tax Value?
+- Is there a relationship between Deathrate and Poverty Percent?
-- Is there a relationship between Tax Value and the Year Built in LA?
+- Is there a relationship between Deathrate and Median Age?
-- What does the data look like on a map?
+- Does a specific age bin have affect the deathrate?
+- How many people that died from cancer were diagnosed?

 ### Need to haves (Deliverables):
 - A final report notebook
-- A 5min presentation
+- A README

 ### Nice to haves (With more time):
- - If I had more time with the data I would focus on more feature engineering more columns.
+- If I had more time with the data I would implement clustering to see if I can impove the models performance.
- - I would specifically focus more on the square feet of different areas of the property.
+- I would also pull more of the raw data to see if I could feature engineer more columns.

 ### Steps to Reproduce:
-- You will need to make an env.py file with a vaild username, hostname and password assigned to the variables user, host, and password
-- Then download the wrangle.py, model.py, and final_report.ipynb
+- Download the csv, wrangle.py, explore.py,  model.py, and final_report.ipynb
 - Make sure these are all in the same directory and run the final_report.ipynb.

 ***